Anxiety

 Who has Anxiety?

-Anxiety is the most common mental health condition in the U.S. Every year, 40 million American adults—more than 18% of the population—develop some form of anxiety.
+Anxiety disorder is the most common mental illness in the U.S. Every year, 40 million American adults—more than 18% of the population—develop some form of anxiety.
 The condition is more common in women, who are almost twice as likely as men to develop an anxiety disorder during their lifetime.
 Nearly 1 in 3 teens ages 13-18 also have anxiety, and research shows that number is rising.
 This condition often co-occurs in people who have ADD/ADHD, as well as those who struggle with depression.

 What are the Core Symptoms of Anxiety?